-- Are in good academic standing with a minimum grade point average of 3.3; and - Have completed all core coursework except PHS 620 and PHS 602 (24 core credits) and at least 3 credits of PHS 700: Integrative Research Seminar.
+- are in good academic standing with a minimum grade point average of 3.3; and - have completed all core coursework (28 core credits) and at least 3 credits of PHS 700: Integrative Research Seminar.

-The student may initiate the comprehensive examination process at any point after the above coursework (plus 3 PHS 700 credits) is completed.
-Enrollment must occur by the semester after which all named coursework above has been completed.
+The student may initiate the comprehensive examination process at any point after the core coursework is completed.
+Enrollment must occur by the trimester after which all core coursework has been completed.

-The examination is offered each semester on an as-needed basis, depending on student need and availability.
+It is the responsibility of the student to notify the Program Director in writing (email) of his/her intention to register for the comprehensive examination.
+The examination is offered each trimester on an as-needed basis, depending on student need and availability.

 Two courses encompass the comprehensive examination: PHS 800: Comprehensive Examination Prep (1) and PHS 801: Comprehensive Examination (1).
-These two courses must be taken in order (PHS 800, PHS 801), but do not need to occur in successive semesters, although it is strongly encouraged.
+These two courses must be taken in order (PHS 800, PHS 801), but do not need to occur in successive trimesters, although it is strongly encouraged.
 Student enrolls in PHS 801 to take the exam.
 Review the syllabus for PHS 800/801 for additional details.
-The comprehensive exam will be scheduled to start on the second Tuesday of each semester unless no students are enrolled in PHS 801.
+The comprehensive exam will be scheduled to start on the second Tuesday of each trimester unless no students are enrolled in PHS 801.